rdehaggart1/sceneVisibilityInSLAM/README.md

 # 1. Prerequisites
 ## ROS
 ## ORB-SLAM2 associated prerequisites)
 [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2) is the V-SLAM algorithm that was selected for modifications in support of this project.
-The modified source code relies on the same dependencies as the original, and so these should be installed as per the original repository instructions.
+The modified source code relies on the same dependencies as the original, and so these should be installed as per the original repository instructions. <b>Note: please install these dependencies to your <i>Home</i> directory as they should be useful for more than just this project!</b>

 [Cite paper]
 ## VINS-Mono (and associated prerequisites)